Kea-Angel-Ntheledi/Kea-Angel-Ntheledi/README.md

 ## About Me

-I am Kealeboga Angel Ntheledi, a student at CodeSpace Academy, where I am delving into the realm of Software Development.
+I am Kealeboga Angel Ntheledi, a graduate from CodeSpace Academy, where I delved into the realm of Software Engineering.
 Despite my previous focus on Finance, Economics, and Accounting Management, I've long held a keen interest in coding.
-This fascination has led me to transition into the dynamic world of software development.
+This fascination has led me to transition into the dynamic world of software Engineering.
 My goal is to craft sleek, intuitive web and mobile applications that enhance user experiences and streamline processes.

 ## Thrilling content
 - I am enthusiastic about acquiring new knowledge and honing my abilities, actively pursuing fresh challenges and chances to develop further.